What Type of Loan is Best for Investment Property? 8 Options to Explore

 And, since the lender assumes more risk by holding onto the loan, they may take steps to modify that risk by imposing higher investment property loan rates or higher fees and penalties.

-Pros of Portfolio Loans:
+Pros of portfolio loans:

 • Flexibility: Since the loans are held by the lender (not sold on the secondary market), they might offer more flexible terms and criteria.